gmc-code/PC-Python/docs/python_files/json_files.rst

 dump json data to a file
 --------------------------

-| The code below does the same processing as an example above, but dumps the json to a file.
+| The code below does the same processing as a previous example, but dumps the json to a file.

 .. code-block:: python